 This cut of vegetable usually has about 1.5 mm x 1.5 mm square and 5 cm long (1/16th inch square x 2 inches.)
 When your vegetable is cut in this size, this is referred to as Julienne Cut.

-It’s not like you keep slicing the vegetable till you get exact 1.5 mm edge, You can also slice these strips about 3 inches in length and 1/16- to 1/8-inch thick.
+You can also slice these strips about 3 inches in length and 1/16- to 1/8-inch thick.

 TIP: This slice of cut may also be achieved using MANDOLINE